 On January 26, 2020, at 6:30 p.m., a special annual Chinese New Year Banquet returns to Floata Seafood Restaurant, the biggest Chinese restaurant in Canada, which opened after the company's several restaurants in Hong Kong and China.
 Located in the heart of Chinatown in the small Chinatown Plaza shopping mall, Floata's festivities will feature a Chinese variety show with singing and cultural dances, live entertainment, lion dances, greetings by the Fortune God, and more.

 Contact The Chinese Benevolent Association of Vancouver to purchase tickets in advance.

-One of the biggest free Vancouver Chinese New Year events is held at Chinatown's International Village shopping centre (better known locally as Tinseltown), located at 88 West Pender Street.
-At Chinese New Year, over 150,000 visitors head to the International Village for three days of free festivities, including lots of live performances, traditional dance, and kids' activities.
+One of the largest Chinese New Year events in Vancouver is held at Chinatown's International Village shopping center (better known locally as Tinseltown), located at 88 West Pender Street, next to Rogers Arena.

 More than 100,000 visitors head to the International Village for three free days of festivities.
 In 2020, the event will take place on January 24–26, and will include a ceremonial opening and lion dance with government officials in attendance, multicultural live performances, traditional dance, and kids' activities.
 The main and upper levels will feature booths with festive New Year items, home decor, gifts, and food.
 Also, check out the Children's Art Festival on the upper level to see paintings by young artists from varying cultural backgrounds.

 If you want to explore more while you are there, the shopping center is also home to over 60 stores, a food court, restaurants, and a movie theater.